Tokyo records most new coronavirus cases in a day as pressure for lockdown builds

-Domestic cases topped 2,000, and public broadcaster NHK said 78 cases in the Japanese capital took its tally of infections past 500.
+Domestic cases topped 2,000, and public broadcaster NHK said 78 cases in Tokyo took its tally of infections past 500.

+“This is the greatest increase up to now and is certainly of high concern, and I’m worried about what tomorrow’s figures might show,” said Tokyo Governor Yuriko Koike.

-A government spokesman said Abe told cabinet members he and his second-in-command, Taro Aso, would no longer attend the same meetings, a move to protect Japan’s leadership from infection that could hamper its battle on the virus.
+A government spokesman said Prime Minister Shinzo Abe told cabinet members he and his second-in-command, Taro Aso, would no longer attend the same meetings to protect the leadership from infection.
+But the two were later shown at the same gathering - although wearing masks and sitting apart.

 “We’re just barely holding it together,” Nishimura told reporters.
-“If we loosen our grip even a little, it wouldn’t be surprising to see a sudden surge (in cases).”
+“If we loosen our grip even a little, it wouldn’t be surprising to see a sudden surge.”

 Infections have now exceeded 770,000 worldwide, with more than 37,000 deaths, as confirmed cases in the United States, Italy and Spain overtake mainland China, where the virus originated late last year.

-In Tokyo, there has been intense speculation that a lockdown could come soon, fuelled by rising numbers of domestic cases.
+In Tokyo, there has been intense speculation that a lockdown could come soon, fuelled by the rising number of cases.

 The national total edged past 2,000 infections after a centre for disabled people in Chiba prefecture, east of Tokyo, found seven more infections.
 There have been 59 deaths, a tally by national broadcaster NHK shows.

-With limited testing for the virus, doubts linger in Tokyo about how widely it has spread.
+With limited testing in Japan for the virus, there are questions about widely it has spread.

 Such symptoms do not by themselves prove infection.
-But the 4,500 people who reported symptoms in the survey was markedly higher than Tokyo’s official figure of 443 infections by Monday, stirring comment on social media.
+But the 4,500 people who reported symptoms in the survey was markedly higher than Tokyo’s official figure of 443 infections by Monday.

-Only last Tuesday, with a lockdown already in the offing, Japan and Olympic authorities gave in to intense pressure from athletes and sporting bodies worldwide to delay Tokyo’s 2020 Summer Games for a year, because of the pandemic.
+Only last Tuesday, with a lockdown already in the offing, Japan and Olympic authorities gave in to pressure from athletes and sporting bodies worldwide to delay Tokyo’s 2020 Summer Games for a year.

 Some businesses in the capital are moving to curtail operations even ahead of a lockdown.
-On Tuesday landmark department store operator Isetan Mitsukoshi Holdings Ltd said it would close six stores in Tokyo on weekends through April 12.
+On Tuesday, department store operator Isetan Mitsukoshi Holdings Ltd said it would close six stores in Tokyo on weekends through April 12.

 Koshidaka Holdings, an operator of karaoke and hot spring outlets, said it would close 200 karaoke outlets until April 13.

-Tokyo Governor Yuriko Koike has asked residents of the capital to avoid unnecessary outings, while her counterpart in the second biggest city of Osaka feels the national government should declare a state of emergency, media said.
+Tokyo Governor Koike has asked residents to avoid unnecessary outings, while her counterpart in the second biggest city of Osaka felt the government should declare a state of emergency, media said.

-The government said it would seek data from wireless carriers, such as statistics on crowd traffic, to help gauge the effectiveness of the voluntary request.
+The government said it would seek data from wireless carriers, such as statistics on crowd traffic, to help gauge the effectiveness of a voluntary request.

 A director of Japan’s top organisation of doctors urged that an emergency be declared before it was too late.